aouledissa/aouledissa.github.io/_posts/2023-04-07-Google-Analytics-4-Integration-With-Jekyll-And-Chirpy-Theme.md

 2. On the left pane, click on __Reports__
 3. Click on __Realtime__ to view your traffic in realtime.
 At this stage I would advise using a different browser or invalidate the browser's cache.

 You should see traffic comming in in the dashboard as you visit your site.
 Since we have configured the `gtag` script into the `<head>` section, it should now be a part of each an every page of your jekyll blog.
-This way Google analytics can track all the page views (PV).
+This way Google analytics can track all the page views (pv).

 😌 And as always happy coding and may the **Source** be with you!